devitocodespro/-devitocodespro.github.io/_posts/2023-02-26-benchmarking.md

 date: 2022-11-09T00:00:00.000Z
 layout: post
 title: Cross-platform seismic imaging benchmarking
-subtitle: 'Collaborative optimization and benchmarking of seismic imaging workloads'
+subtitle: 'Optimization and benchmarking of seismic imaging workloads'
 description: >-
   A framework for cross-platform benchmarking of seismic imaging workloads is described.
-The vision is that it evolves into a collaborative platform for the community to create better software and better decisions.
+The vision for this platform is that it will be used to support collaboration between Devito Codes, hardware vendors and Cloud providers to continuously optimize the performance of seismic imaging workloads.
 image: >-
   /images/robot_devito_pro_banner.png
 optimized_image: >-